Meeting you where you are

 Recognising that relationships matter includes more than just the relationships between people.
 It is also the relationship of place.
 The importance of place at ECMS means that we honour Aboriginal and Torres Strait Islander perspectives and their connection to this land.

-Celebrating diversity and supporting inclusion
+How we celebrate diversity and support inclusion

-Our family-centred practice approach in all our services ensures that children from culturally and linguistically diverse backgrounds feel welcome and develop a sense of belonging.
 We’re committed to ensuring our services are accessible and meet the needs of all children.
 In some circumstances, additional support can be

 provided.
 This may be for short periods or ongoing.